International Student Life

 Many opportunities are available to develop social, spiritual and leadership skills by taking part in student government, campus ministry, dorm life, music, theater, athletics, campus media and academic clubs.
 International student life activities are planned throughout the year, including international movie nights, international cuisine night as well as regular meetings.
 International students also participate in Fall Festival activities and present the international convocation.

 International students may share their cultures on campus and in the community through the International Club, Fall Festival, area schools and churches and international convocation.
 Host families welcome students to an American family experience.

-Caleb Lázaro is the international student life adviser and International Club sponsor.
-He is available to support your Bethel College experience, in and out of the classroom.
+Joanna Bjerum is the international student life adviser and Culture Shock Club sponsor.
+She is available to support your Bethel College experience, in and out of the classroom.

 - promote better understanding between international and U.S. students.

 - assist international students in adjusting to Bethel College and American culture.